dhruv-khatri/CSE185project/README.md

 # GenomeSizer (CSE185project) in progress

 This is a project for CSE 185.
-GenomeSizer is a tool that takes in a .fasta file and outputs an estimated genome size.
+GenomeSizer is a tool that takes in a .fasta file and outputs an estimated genome size and histogram file.
 This is comparable to the kmergenie tool for genome size.

 # Install Instructions
 Installation requires the argparse and matplotlib libraries to be installed